 Pass Rate: 70% - 28/40

 Photographic ID is required to sit the exam, ideally a Passport or Driving License, other forms of acceptable ID can be found here.

 Exam results will come directly to you from BCS, find out more about results timescales here.

-It is strongly recommended that you complete at least 21 hours of personal study by reviewing the syllabus and the pertinent areas of the ITIL Service Management Practice core guidance publications.
-Pre-course material will be sent 4-6 weeks before the course starts.
+21 hours of personal study by reviewing the syllabus and the pertinent areas of the ITIL Service Management Practice core guidance publications and in particular, the Service Operation publication.